In this section:

-- Equity creates a work environment where everyone has equal opportunity to do their life's best work, and no one is disadvantaged because of their unique characteristics and traits.
+- Equity creates a work environment where everyone has an equal opportunity to do their life's best work, and no one is disadvantaged because of their unique characteristics and traits.

-- Create a work environment where everyone can participate in contributing to business success — a place where:
+We seek to create a work environment where everyone can participate in contributing to business success — a place where:

 - Each person's contributions are valued for their distinctive skills, experiences and perspectives.

 - Everyone has a voice and all voices are heard.

 - Everyone can be authentic, feel they belong and reach their full potential.